default-ponpon2/FileManager/README.md

 The file creation window could be done via **`QInputDialog`**, but I was satisfied with the option with my own window

+### Installation

+For normal use, you can download only the file `FileManager.exe `

+If you need to plagiarize my code, then - you will find all the files in the `src` folder

+All necessary libraries are written in `requirements.txt `

+To install them immediately, you can write to the terminal:

+'''
+pip install > requirements.txt
+'''

+Then you need to run the file `main.py `